Lesson Overview & Objective:

 - When the outline is drawn, students write their final explanation paragraph inside it, combining the best of both of their papers.

 - The outlines are hung up on the wall.
 Students use their ideas/persuasion rubric to grade two other Hagrids (not their own).
-I had the students write their scores on post-its and put them directly on the cut-outs.
+I had the students write their scores on Post-it® Note-sized templates and put them directly on the cut-outs.

 - As a class, analyze some explanations and see why they may be scored 3’s and what can be done to improve upon them so that they would definitely score a 5.